 I want to bring a sense of unfamiliarity into the images; to present commonplace nature in a peculiar way.
 This is, in part, a reaction against our over sanitised and conditioned lives.
 The night forest is devoid of people.
 It is an undomesticated wilderness right on our doorstep.

 - Jasper Goodall

 Born in Birmingham in 1973, Jasper Goodall studied at the University of Brighton, graduating in 1995 from the BA Illustration course.

-He went on to become a highly influential illustrator and has worked with high profile clients from fashion brands to rock bands.
+He went on to become a highly influential illustrator and has worked with high profile clients in the fashion and music industries.

 Widely published and much referenced, he was best known for his editorials in The Face Magazine, Dazed & Confused and his creation of ethereal imagery for the English rock band Muse.